wilburforce83/bionic-epub-convertor/README.md

 pm2 list
 ```

 This command displays a list of all processes currently managed by PM2.
-To get more detailed information about a specific process, use:
+To get more detailed information about the Dyslibria process, use:

 ```bash
 pm2 show dyslibria